 There are three plans under the Business subscription category:

-Office 365 Business Essentials – Comes with online versions of Office apps (Office Web Apps), Lync for business, online storage through OneDrive and a corporate email address.
+Microsoft 365 Business Basic – Comes with online versions of Office apps (Office Web Apps), Teams, online storage through OneDrive and a corporate email address.
 This plan is ideal for businesses who don’t need full versions of Office apps.

-Office 365 Business – For businesses who need installable versions of Office along with cloud-storage through OneDrive.
-It does not come with hosted email or business communication tools like Lync.
-If you already have hosted email, and are just looking for Office apps, then this could be a good plan for you.
+Microsoft 365 Business Standard– For businesses who need installable versions of Office along with cloud-storage through OneDrive.
+It does come with hosted email or business communication, SharePoint and Teams.
+This is the plan for typical businesses.

-Office 365 Business Premium – This subscription is for businesses who want the whole package.
+Microsoft 365 Business Premium – This subscription is for businesses who want the whole package.
 It combines all the elements of the above plans into a solution which is ideal for smaller businesses or even enterprises.
+Additional services include Advanced Threat protection, Mobile device management, Azure Information Protection.
 If you are looking for a full solution, then this plan could be the best fit for your business.